quorten/megascreen/README.md

   transmitter end is to prevent reflections of noise signals that might spontaneously emerge on the line.

+* How much power/current can the MegaScreen source or sink?
+The line driver chips run at 5 volts and, according to their datasheets, they can supply a maximum of 1 mA or 5 mA current.
+I'd have to look at the board in more detail, but experimental measurements indicated a output impedance on the VID signal of approximately 5 kilo-ohms, which is consistent with the datasheet current limits.

+  So... even though you don't have to worry about sending too much voltage to your VGA interface, you might have to worry about stressing the MegaScreen's line drivers too much.
+I really don't know, but being on the safe side would mean adding more resistance at the expense of VGA signal strength.

 Now, here's the deal with TTL vs. ECL.
 Take a look at the logic chips on the board, I have a chip inventory with datasheets for your reference.
 These all look to be 5V TTL logic chips, there isn't